2014–15 Top 14 season: Table

+Green background (rows 1 and 2) receive semi-final play-off places and receive berths in the 2015–16 European Rugby Champions Cup.; Blue background (rows 3 to 6) receive quarter-final play-off places, and receive berths in the Champions Cup.; Yellow background (row 7) indicates the team that advances to a play-off against the winner of the Aviva Premiership vs Pro12 play-off, or 2014–15 European Rugby Challenge Cup winner if they have not already qualified for the Champions Cup.; Plain background indicates teams that earn a place in the European Rugby Challenge Cup.; Red background (row 13 and 14) will be relegated to Rugby Pro D2.; Updated 26 April 2015;

 Relegation

 Normally, the teams that finish in 13th and 14th places in the table are relegated to Pro D2 at the end of the season.
 In certain circumstances, "financial reasons" may cause a higher placed team to be demoted instead.
 This last happened at the end of the 2009–10 season when 12th place Montauban were relegated thereby reprieving 13th place Bayonne.

 Fixtures

 The outline fixtures schedule was announced on 16 May 2014.
 Detailed fixtures information evolved as the season progressed (i.e. specific kick off times).

 Playoffs

 All times are in Central European Summer Time (UTC+2).